Tarquiscani/evolving-city-generation/doc/city_generation_algorithm/city_generation_algorithm.md

 ![Evolving City Generation](../images/evolving-city-generation.gif)

-It's a bottom-up algorithm that generates a city.
-It means that given some simple rules, the city pattern *emerges* from a simple unorchestrated behavior.
+It's a bottom-up algorithm that generates a city in a top-down tile-based world.
+It's bottom-up because given some simple rules, the city pattern *emerges* from an unorchestrated behavior.

 I think that a bottom-up approach truly simulates what happens in a real settlement.
 Every person builds its own house without thinking too much about the urban planning.